berrak/Mock/README.md

 ```cpp
 int value = Mock::analogRead(analog_read_pin);
 ```
 The mocked functions return immediately or return zero.
-To remove all mocking fragments, use either search/replace in the IDE, or run the `make-demock.sh` shell script on the file to erase all added `mock` -fragments.
+To remove all mocking fragments, use either search/replace in the IDE, or run the `make-demock.sh` shell script (recommended method) on the file(s) to erase all added `mock` -fragments.

 ## Examples